dotnet/coreclr/Documentation/Profiling/Sample A Signature Blob Parser for your Profiler.md

 *Adapted from an entry that appeared on David Broman's blog*

-8/25/10 Update: The sample code linked below is now also available on the MSDN Code Gallery [SigParse](http://code.msdn.microsoft.com/sigparse "SigParse") page.

 If your profiler plays with metadata, you've undoubtedly come across signature blobs.
 They’re used to encode type information for method definitions & references, local variables, and a whole lot more.
 They’re wonderfully compact, recursively versatile, and sometimes, well, challenging to parse.
 Fortunately, [Rico Mariani](http://blogs.msdn.com/ricom/) was feeling generous one day, and churned out a simple parser that can read these types of signatures:

 MethodDefSig